Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

 }
 ~~~

 In the post.service, we delete all the methods because we have already defined them in the data service.
 Then we want our code to inherhent all the classes that we have defined in our data.service.ts.
-So we use the inherentence - "extends".
-Inside the constructor we use the super key workd to pass the http object and then we supply the url.
+So we use the inheritance syntax - "extends".
+Inside the constructor we use the super key-word to pass the http object and then we supply the url.
 Lastly we clean up the imports.

 ~~~
 import { DataService } from './data.service';